dice-group/IGUANA/docs/configuration/queries.md

 of letters, numbers, and underscores, enclosed by `%%` will be interpreted as a placeholder.
 The query templates originated from WatDiv, where the placeholders are of [similar form](https://dsg.uwaterloo.ca/watdiv/basic-testing.shtml).
+If the placeholder name is equal to a variable name in the query, the placeholder will not be assigned the same variable name during candidate generation.

 Query templates and normal queries can be mixed in the same file or folder.